JohnBasrai/rust-sqlx/README.md

 # rust-sqlx
+Async PostgreSQL database access in Rust using SQLx and Tokio.<br>
 Example of how to insert and update a record with an enum column using _rust-sqlx/postgresql_.
 I could not find any examples of how to do the update operation (to an enum), but I found bits and pieces which I pulled together to write this demo.
 Hopefully it will save someone else some grief.

 ***